 Peanut candy is a well-known specialty in Thai Binh province, which can be found anywhere along the streets.
 This Vietnamese candy is made of simple ingredients such as roasted peanuts, sesame, white sugar, malt, and ginger.
 It is crispy, featuring the eye-catching yellow color of malt, the buttery flavor of peanuts, peppery and sweet aroma of ginger, and mild and nutty flavor of sesame, which attracts any sweet tooth.
 This is a rusty but common treat in the traditional Tet holiday in Vietnam.

-Vietnamese candies are made of incredible ingredients but have an amazing and distinctive flavor, making them one of the best gifts to give to your beloved ones after your journey to Vietnam.
+Vietnamese candies are made of incredible ingredients but have an amazing and distinctive flavor, making them one of the best gifts to give to your beloved ones after your trips to Vietnam.